KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 income, and the main applicant does not has an income.
 There are only 2 observation (data).
-All the models built, especially the best random forest model did not consider this level and therefore these 2 observation will be removed before making prediction before making prediction.
+All the models built, especially the best random forest model did not consider this level and therefore these 2 observation will be removed before making prediction.

 ``` r
 summary(test.data$Income_provider)